 HANK COLEMAN: And, neither can you [the SaveUp company].

 PRIYA HAJI: And, neither can we, as well.
 The other thing is, when you link to SaveUp, we use your credentials.
 Meaning, if you want to register, let’s say you have a student loan that you want to link to SaveUp, the first time you have to – what we call – authenticate yourself, which means you have to basically login to the secure website, through our website.
 And, that allows us to establish the connection, through the intuit pipe, to get the regular transaction activity.
-The 2 important things about that is, we don’t store or keep those passwords or credentials that you’re entering on the SaveUp site; the other thing is once you’ve made that connection, we actually never see your full account number; we don’t actually see or retain anything that’s an identifying piece of information on that account.
+The 2 important things about that are, we don’t store or keep those passwords or credentials that you’re entering on the SaveUp site; the other thing is once you’ve made that connection, we actually never see your full account number; we don’t actually see or retain anything that’s an identifying piece of information on that account.
 Instead, what we just get is every 24 hours, we get a batch file that tells us all your transactions in that account.
 So, this is actually a way to make it more secure, so that… and then obviously we through a bank-level audit, we need to do an SSAE 16 audit, we maintain all the same protocols that a bank would for data, but we actually don’t have all the same data that the bank has in any case.

 HANK COLEMAN: And, is the service free?
 Does it cost anything to sign up?

 PRIYA HAJI: SaveUp is free.
-The one thing is we do have sponsors of the prizes.
+The one thing is we do have sponsors for the prizes.
 We have some advertisers that offset these things.
-So, you will see advertisements inside of SaveUp, but I think people are accustomed to that, may understand that.
+So, you will see advertisements inside of SaveUp, but I think people who are accustomed to that, may understand that.
 And, our goal is to make those relevant to you.

 HANK COLEMAN: Okay.
 And, you know, you’re out on the iPhone, but any plans for an Android app?